Variations of Australian rules football: Touchball

 Touchball (or Touch Footy)—not to be confused with Touch Aussie Rules (a UK variant) or touch football—is an obscure 5-a-side version of Australian rules football rules that was trialled and televised for a limited time in the late 1960s on World of Sport.
 The game uses a regular Australian rules football and is played on a confined square court with the goals on opposing diagonals.
-Players may take multiple steps while holding the ball, but only handballing (not kicking) is allowed.
-The game combines elements of handball and basketball, and it is not a contact sport.
-The goals are made up of a circle enclosed inside a square backboard.
-A single point is given if the ball hits the outer part of the square board; it is unclear how many points are scored for a goal.